-- (ii)Holds an opponent. - (iii) Spits at an opponent - (iv) Handles the ball deliberately (except as goalkeeper, inside the goal area). - 3.
+- 1. Free kicks may be awarded to the opposing team as a means of penalizing fouls and misconduct.
+The player committing the foul or misconduct may also be cautioned or ejected, even if a free kick is not awarded due to application of the advantage clause (Law 5). - 2.
+A player who commits any of the following fouls in a manner considered by the referee to be careless, reckless or involving disproportionate force are penalized by awarding a direct free kick to the opposing team: - (a) Kicks or attempts to kick an opponent. - (b) Trips or attempts to trip an opponent. - (c) Jumps at an opponent. - (d) Charges an opponent. - (e) Strikes or attempts to strike an opponent. - (f) Pushes an opponent. - (g) Slide tackles an opponent (There are NO slide tackles permitted in ANY division) (h) Or who commits any of the following four offenses: - (i) Tackles an opponent to gain possession of the ball, making contact with the opponent before touching the ball. - (ii) Holds an opponent. - (iii) Spits at an opponent - (iv) Handles the ball deliberately (except as goalkeeper, inside the goal area). - 3.
 A penalty kick is awarded if any of the above offenses is committed by a player inside his own penalty area, irrespective of the position of the ball, provided it is in play. - 4.
 The following rule infractions are penalized by awarding an indirect free kick to the opposing team: - a.
 Plays in a dangerous manner. - b.
 Impedes the progress of an opponent. - c.
 Prevents the goalkeeper from releasing the ball from his hands. - d.
 An indirect free kick is also awarded to the opposing team if a goalkeeper, inside his own penalty area, commits any of the following five offenses: - e.
 Takes more than 6 seconds while controlling the ball with his hands, before releasing it from his possession. - f.
 Touches the ball again with his hands after it has been released from his possession and has not touched any other player. - g.
 Touches the ball with his hands after it has been deliberately kicked to him by a team mate.
 Intentional Pass back by a teammate - h.
-Touched the ball with his hands after receiving it directly from a throw-in taken by a teammate. - i.
+Touched the ball with his hands after he has received it directly from a throw-in taken by a team mate. - i.
 Wastes time. - j.
-If this infraction occurs within the goal area, the free kick is taken from the goal area line nearest to the infraction. - k.
-Wastes time. - 1.
-If this infraction occurs within the goal area, the free kick is taken from the goal area line nearest to the infraction. - 5.
-A player shall be cautioned (referee shows yellow card) and substituted for if they: - a.
+If this infraction occurs within the goal area, the free kick is taken from the goal area line nearest to the infraction.

+- 5. A player shall be cautioned (referee shows yellow card) and substituted for if they: a.
 Are guilty of unsporting behavior. - b.
 Shows dissent by word or action. - c.
 Persistently infringes the Laws of the Game. - d.
 Delays the restart of play. - e.
-Fails to respect the required distance when play is restarted with a corner kick or free kick. - $f. \ \ \,$ Enters or re-enters the field of play without the referee's permission. - g.
-Deliberately leaves the field of play without the referee's permission.

-- 6. A player shall be ejected from the game (referee shows red card) if they are guilty of: - a.
+Fails to respect the required distance when play is restarted with a corner kick or free kick. - f.
+Enters or re-enters the field of play without the referee's permission. - g.
+Deliberately leaves the field of play without the referee's permission. - 6.
+A player shall be ejected from the game (referee shows red card) if they are guilty of: a.
 Serious foul play. - b.
 Violent conduct. - c.
 Spits at an opponent or any other person. - d.
-Denies an opponent a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within his own penalty area). - e.
-Denies an obvious goal-scoring opportunity to an opponent moving towards the player's goal by an offence punishable by a free kick or a penalty kick. - f.
+Denies an opponent a goal or an obvious goal-scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within his own penalty area). e.
+Denies an obvious goal-scoring opportunity to an opponent moving towards the player's goal by an offense punishable by a free kick or a penalty kick. - f.
 Uses offensive, insulting or abusive language. - g.
 Receives a second caution in the same match.